AlishaSoedamah/AlishaSoedamah/README.md

-# :octocat: Hi there, I'm Alisha :octocat:
+# Hi there, I'm Alisha 👋
-A frontend developer from the Netherlands
+A frontend developer from the Netherlands based in Amsterdam

 ### A couple of things I'm up to:
 - Currenty studying software development at MBO
+- Always looking for new ways to look diffrently at problems and how to solve them.

 ### Things that pique my interest:
 - Typography